-20The lack of safety and soundness regulation in general and no capital requirements in particular contributed to the risk-shifting behavior of, for example, Countrywide, which, despite the obvious deterioration of loan quality at the beginning of the mortgage crisis in early 2007, did not shut down its subprime arm until well into the crisis: November 2007.
+&lt;sup>22The lack of safety and soundness regulation in general and no capital requirements in particular contributed to the risk-shifting behavior of, for example, Countrywide, which, despite the obvious deterioration of loan quality at the beginning of the mortgage crisis in early 2007, did not shut down its subprime arm until well into the crisis: November 2007.
 Similarly, Landier, Sraer, and Thesmar (2011) document that New Century Financial Corporation reacted to adverse economic conditions by aggressively investing in riskier ("interest only") loans.

-loans originated) and lenders (99% of the sector based on total assets) in the U.S. economy, but lack core loan-risk characteristics such as a borrower's credit score and the value of a property.
+MCs.
+The challenge of this analysis lies in the lack of readily available data that capture the loan originator, the origination decision, and borrower characteristics at the loan level.
+We use the Home Mortgage Disclosure Act (HMDA) data that cover a comprehensive set of loans (about 87% of all loans originated) and lenders (99% of the sector based on total assets) in the U.S. economy, but lack core loan-risk characteristics such as a borrower's credit score and the value of a property.
 Other data sources, e.g., data from credit bureaus, provide us with a rich set of borrower characteristics, but lack information about loan originators.